Tell the office dealing with your benefit straight away if:

 There’s a different process for tax credits overpayment.

-- you think you’ve been overpaid
+If you’ve been overpaid Universal Credit

-When the benefit office contact you
+When the benefit office will contact you

-You might get a letter to let you know that you’ve been overpaid.
+You’ll get a letter to let you know that you’ve been overpaid.

 Housing Benefit paid directly to your landlord

 Your landlord may be asked to repay the money if they’re responsible for an overpayment.
 You may have to repay if it was your fault.